VelagapudiGokhul/NewsScraper/README.md

-# NewsScraper
-Python script to scrape news headlines from Indian Express.

 # NewsScrapper

 This project fetches news headlines from various categories and reads them using Python.
 It utilizes `requests` to fetch the HTML content, `BeautifulSoup` to parse the HTML, and `pyttsx3` for text-to-speech.